HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         # BUGS:3 in Request::addApplicant function if structs.cpp
             Bug explanation: We were declaring applicants as Applicant structure variable pointer, and it only stored the ma but the value
             Solution: Change applicants type to Applicant variable
+        # VARIOUS BUGS: Double pause in chooseAccountType(); accountype setted even when there is error at chooseAccountType(); return accountype to guest when chooseAccountType() failed;

     v0.6 TOPICS EXPLANATION: